Celebrating 20 Years of Commitment to Health Equity

 On January 12, 2021, the County of San Diego Board of Supervisors declared racism a public health crisis.
 The Board acknowledges “that racism underpins health inequities throughout the region and has a substantial correlation to poor outcomes in multi-facets of life” and declares that “the County has a responsibility to tackle this issue head on in order to improve the overall health of our residents.”
 To view the January 12, 2021 Board Letter, please click here.

-The racial equity dashboards below are interactive Tableau dashboards that help to visualize the demographic data, social determinants of health, and health outcomes disaggregated by race/ethnicity or race and ethnicity.
-Individual dashboards can be downloaded as images, PDFs or PowerPoint slides.
-The racial equity framework and outcomes brief provides background and findings from the data included in the dashboards.
+The Racial Equity Dashboard below visualizes demographic data, social determinants of health, and health outcomes disaggregated by race/ethnicity or race and ethnicity.
+Individual sections can be downloaded as images, PDFs, or PowerPoint slides.
+The Racial Equity Framework and Outcomes Brief provides background and findings from the data included in the dashboard.
+While only a glimpse at the true problem, the data captures racial inequities within each domain of the Areas of Influence and identified that disparities exist in the health and well-being outcomes stratified by race/ethnicity, or race and ethnicity, across San Diego County.

-See the below images to learn how to use the Racial Equity Dashboards:
+See the below images to learn how to use the Racial Equity Dashboard:

-The interactive Tableau dashboard below helps to visualize demographic, health and well-being, and healthcare access data disaggregated by sexual orientation.
+The interactive Tableau dashboards below help to visualize demographic, health and well-being, and healthcare access data disaggregated by sexual orientation.
 Data for the adult population comes from the California Health Interview Survey (CHIS), 2018-2022.
-The dashboard also introduces the terminology used to describe sexual orientation and gender identity and emphasizes the importance of identifying and addressing health inequities among the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) population.
+Data for the youth population comes from the California Healthy Kids Survey (CHKS), 2021-2023.
+The dashboards also introduce the terminology used to describe sexual orientation and gender identity and emphasize the importance of identifying and addressing health inequities among the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) population.

 The Adult LGBQ Population in San Diego County Brief, 2018-2022